 Many thanks to Dundee Women’s Festival 2021 for having us!
 We had a great time.
 During the festival we put on a virtual disucssion event with Dundee Botanic Garden and Hosptialfield House on March 9th.

-If you don’t get the chance to join us on the night, we will be posting a recording from the event on our YouTube channel.
+If you didn’t get the chance to join us on the night, we posted a recording from the event on our YouTube channel.

 We’ve put together here some fun activities that you can find below.
 These are aimed at all ages and can be enjoyed solo or with your family.
 We will have colouring sheets about the plants that will be going into our garden as well as other fun activities such as a word search and scavenger hunt.

 We would love to see how you get on with our activities.
 You can reach us on Twitter and Instagram.

 We’ve put together some fun colouring sheets on some of the flowers that we are putting into our medicinal garden.
 You can learn all about the medicinal extracts from these plants that have gone onto creating some of today’s medicines!

 We also have some simpler colouring sheets for those who would enjoy them too.
 They can learn about gardening and explore different colours of flowers.

 DOWNLOAD THE GARDENING TOOLS AND SIMPLE FLOWER COLOURING SHEETS HERE.

 Our next activity is a scavenger hunt!
 As flowers come in all the different colours, we thought what better than a rainbow to help you hunt for them.